QuentinRa/blog.quentinra.dev/programming/web/css/bootstrap/index.md

 <div class="row row-cols-md-2 mt-4"><div>

 Many CSS classes have variants based on a breakpoint.
-Basically, these are **classes based on a media-query** that will only "enable" them if the screen fit the condition.
+Basically, these are **classes based on a media query** that will only "enable" them if the screen fits the condition.

 * `<none>`: every screen size
 * `sm`: any screen of at least **576px** (mobile)